cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

   - adapters
 ---

-## Notes

-common question, how do i write tests for external api calls
+TODO: intro, common question, how do i write tests for external api calls

 Let's take an example to do with logistics, we have a model of a shipment which contains a number